How Long Before An Unpaid Ticket Becomes A Warrant? (2025)

 -

 You can get a warrant for failing to pay a speeding fine in states that criminalize traffic violations.
-In states without criminal penalties, you may avoid a warrant for a minor speeding ticket, but a ticket for excessive speeding might remain a crime because of the risk of auto accidents.
+In states without criminal penalties, you may avoid a warrant for a minor speeding ticket, and in some cases, completing traffic school may help you resolve the ticket without further legal consequences.
+However, a ticket for excessive speeding might remain a crime because of the risk of auto accidents.

 -